Tensor sparsification via a bound on the spectral norm of random tensors: Introduction

 \subsection{Bounding the spectral norm of random tensors}

 An important contribution of our work is the technical analysis and, in particular, the proof of a bound for the spectral norm of random tensors that is necessary in order to prove Theorem~\ref{thm::main theorem of tensor sparsification}.
-It is worth noting that all known results for the $d=2$ case of Theorem~\ref{thm::main theorem of tensor sparsification} are either combinatorial in nature (e.g., the proofs of~\cite{AM01,AM07} are based on the result of~\cite{FK81}, whose proof in fundamentally combinatorial) or use simple $\epsilon$-net arguments~\cite{AHK06}.
-To the best of our understanding neither approach can be immediately extended to the $d > 2$ case, which requires novel tools and methods.
-Indeed, we are only able to prove the following theorem using the so-called \textit{entropy-concentration tradeoff}, an analysis technique that has been recently developed by Mark Rudelson and Roman Vershynin~\cite{Rudelson_Vershynin_2008_RandomRecMatrix_journal,Vershynin_SpectralNormBA_2009}.
+It is worth noting that all known results for the $d=2$ case of Theorem~\ref{thm::main theorem of tensor sparsification} are either combinatorial in nature (e.g., the proofs of~\cite{AM01,AM07} are based on the result of~\cite{FK81}, whose proof is fundamentally combinatorial) or use simple $\epsilon$-net arguments~\cite{AHK06}.
+The only exceptions are the recent results in~\cite{DZ09,GT09} which leverage powerful Bernstein and Chernoff-type inequalities for matrices \cite{Tropp2012friendly}.
+It is also important to emphasize that over the last few years, there are active research in establish sharp bound for the sum of random matrices \cite{AW2002,Oli2010,Tropp2012friendly} (see the tutorial paper \cite{Tropp2015tutorial} of Tropp for more references).
+As stated above, none of these approaches can be extended to the $d > 2$ case; indeed, the $d>2$ case seems to require novel tools and methods.
+In our work, we are only able to prove the following theorem using the so-called \textit{entropy-concentration tradeoff}, an analysis technique that was originally developed by Latala \cite{Latala_2005_RandomMatrix_journal} and has been recently investigated by Mark Rudelson and Roman Vershynin~\cite{Rudelson_Vershynin_2008_RandomRecMatrix_journal,Vershynin_SpectralNormBA_2009}.
 The following theorem presents a spectral norm bound for random tensors and is fundamental in proving Theorem~\ref{thm::main theorem of tensor sparsification}.